earlyprint/earlyprint.github.io/about.md

 [MorphAdorner](http://morphadorner.northwestern.edu/morphadorner), a
 Natural Language Processing toolkit developed by Philip R. Burns at Northwestern University.
-Burns also developed the website for *Shakespeare His Contemporaries* using the [TEI Simple PM toolkit](https://github.com/wolfgangmm/tei-simple-pm) written by Wolfgang Meier.
+Burns also developed the website for *Shakespeare His Contemporaries*, a pilot project now subsumed by the *EarlyPrint Library*, using the [TEI Simple PM toolkit](https://github.com/wolfgangmm/tei-simple-pm) written by Wolfgang Meier.